Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 - Infertility and loss of libido can therefore be indirectly attributed to chronic inflammation

-- Inflammation increases protein catabolism, lowers transmembrane potential and increases pain perception
+- Inflammation increases protein catabolism, lowers the transmembrane potential and increases pain perception

 - Muscle pain (myalgia) can therefore be the result of chronic inflammation